 - d).
-There were no shares issued for consideration other than cash during the period of five years immediately preceding the reporting date. - e).
-No class of shares have been bought back by the Company during the period of five years immediately preceding the reporting date.
+There were no shares issued for consideration other than cash during the period of five years immediately preceding the reporting - e).
+No class of shares have been bought back by the Company during the period of five years immediately preceding the reporting f).
+Details of Shareholding of Promoters